-Fig. 1.
-Traffic delivery models.
+Figure 1: Common message delivery models.

-The biggest disadvantage of the sender-push model is that it is the sender who completely controls what message is delivered and when it is delivered.
-The receiver has neither the knowledge of what message he will receive, nor when he will receive the message.
+that it is the sender who completely controls what message is delivered and when it is delivered.
+The receiver has neither the knowledge of what message he/she will receive, nor when the message will be received.
 The receiver is ideally expected to receive the entire message before processing or discarding it.
 Apart from generating and transmitting the message, the sender does not commit any resources for the transmitted message.
 On the other hand, the receiver has to wait, receive, process and store (or discard) the message even if the message is not of interest to the receiver.

 The RISP model alleviates this concern to some extent by allowing receivers to provide control feedback.
 However it is not easy to implement in many popular applications.
-For example, adopting the RISP model for Email, mobile text and voice messages requires the receiver to maintain an exhaustive white-list or blacklist of email addresses and phone numbers of potential senders.
-Indeed, approaches such as Reverse Black Lists (RBL) [13] adopt this philosophy in trying to blacklist Email spammers.
+For example, adopting the RISP model for email, mobile text and voice messages requires the receiver to maintain an exhaustive white-list or black-list of email addresses and phone numbers of potential senders.
+Indeed, approaches such as Reverse Black Lists (RBL) [13] adopt this philosophy in trying to blacklist email spammers.
 However most potential correspondents, such as first time senders, fall in neither of the two categories.
 To handle such unclassified cases, receivers end up relying on content-based-filters, i.e. they receive the entire message, scan it to determine if it is wanted and then either accept or discard it.
 The fundamental problem here lies in having to accept and examine the entire message before culling it.